 linked in pixel

-In most types of glaucoma, the eye’s natural drainage system loses function and the fluid inside the eye cannot drain.
-This lack of drainage causes an elevation of pressure within the eye.
-This increase in intraocular pressure (IOP) has demonstrated the ability to exert pressure on the optic nerve and result in vision loss.
+In most types of glaucoma, the eye's natural drainage system doesn't work properly.
+This causes the fluid inside the eye not to drain.
+This leads to increased pressure inside the eye, which can harm the optic nerve and cause vision loss.

-Most forms of glaucoma produce no symptoms until vision loss is so great that it affects the quality of life of the individual.
-Because glaucoma tends to be silent, it is referred to as "the sneaky thief of sight.”
-It is estimated that 2.5 million Americans have glaucoma and half are unaware that they have the disease.
-Approximately 130,000 Americans are currently blind from glaucoma.
-It is the second most common cause of blindness worldwide.
-A number of important risk factors for glaucoma have been identified including elevated eye pressure, family history, race and age.
+Most forms of glaucoma don't show any symptoms until the vision loss becomes severe enough to impact a person's quality of life.
+An estimated 2.5 million Americans have glaucoma, and half of them don't know they have it.
+About 130,000 Americans are currently blind because of glaucoma, making it the second most common cause of blindness worldwide.
+There are several important risk factors for glaucoma, including high eye pressure, family history, race and age.

-• Primary open-angle glaucoma accounts for ~ 90% of all cases.
-It exhibits few symptoms, if any, until it reaches an advanced stage
+• Primary open-angle glaucoma accounts for approximately 90% of all cases.
+It exhibits few symptoms, if any, until it reaches an advanced stage.

-• Adults over 60 are 6 times more likely to have glaucoma than the general population
+• Adults over 60 are six times more likely to have glaucoma than the general population.

-• African-Americans are 6 to 8 times more likely than Caucasians to have glaucoma
+• Black people are six to eight times more likely than white people to have glaucoma.

-• Canaloplasty is the newest non-penetrating interventional procedure today that does not permanently alter the anatomy of the eye and leaves all other treatment options available if needed.
+Canaloplasty is a newer procedure that doesn't permanently change the eye's anatomy and allows for other treatment options if needed.

 Read more healthy living and lifestyle tips.